zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

 In this task, you open an RDP connection to the SqlServer2008 VM, disable Internet Explorer Enhanced Security Configuration, and add a firewall rule to open port 1433 to inbound TCP traffic.

 > **Note**: There is a known issue with screen resolution when using an RDP connection to Windows Server 2008 R2, which may affect some users.
-This issue presents itself as very small, hard to read text on the screen.
-The workaround for this is to use a second monitor for the RDP display, which should allow you to scale up the resolution to make the text larger.
+This issue presents itself as very small, hard-to-read text on the screen.
+The workaround for this is to use a second monitor for the RDP display, allowing you to scale up the resolution to make the text larger.

 1. As you did for the LabVM, connect to the SqlServer2008 VM with a Remote Desktop Connection.
 Enter the following credentials when prompted: